Abadrausar/Rubble-/other/Rubble Readme.txt

 DO NOT extract a new Rubble version over an old one!
 This can cause all sorts of hard to find problems!

 If you use OSX or Linux, 32 bit binaries for these OSes are included.
 If you want 64 bit binaries you can compile them yourself, source code is in "./other/src" (along with basic build instructions).
-To use non-Windows binaries they must be placed in the same directory as the windows ones (you can delete the windows binaries if you don't need them).
+To use non-Windows binaries they must be placed in the same directory as the Windows ones (you can delete the Windows binaries if you don't need them).
 OSX binaries are in "./other/darwin_386", Linux binaries may be found in "./other/linux_386".
 For more help see the "Rubble OS Specific Information" section in "Rubble Basics".

 ==============================================